-The following key findings emerged through the consultation process with service providers and community members and people working closing with service providers on the Gold Coast who work with mothers and young children:
+The following key findings emerged through the consultation process with service providers and community members and people working closing with service providers in the GCPHN region who work with mothers and young children:

-- Major issues that were identified - o Postnatal depression - o Immunisation rates on the Gold Coast - o Northern Gold Coast has limited services for mothers and their children - o If a service is not located near public transport, can be a barrier which can prevents access to service - o Families not having a regular General Practitioner or a regular General Practice which they attend - o Extreme and excessive behaviours from a much earlier age in a preschool/school setting - o Long wait times into child related support services (FASD) - Specific services that are missing or needs that are not met - o Services that support parents with before and after school care - o Service providers need education on what other services are available to possibly refer to. - o A lack of wrap around support - Affordable assessments for autism diagnosis to apply for NDIS continues to be a big gap affecting families and children with long term access to NDIS packages.
-A diagnosis is required for an application, but many families cannot afford the outlay and Department of Child Safety, Youth and Women (DCSYW) cannot cover these costs within their limited budget scope - Carers further report lack of information sharing from health professionals, for example, appointment letter and text reminder sent to the Child Safety Officer not the carer - Access to low cost cognitive assessments are extremely limited.
+- Major issues that were identified: - postnatal depression - immunisation rates on the GCPHN region - GCPHN region has limited services for mothers and their children - If a service is not located near public transport, can be a barrier which can prevents access to service - families not having a regular GP or a regular general practice which they attend - extreme and excessive behaviours from a much earlier age in a preschool/school setting - Iong wait times into child related support services (FASD). - Specific services that are missing or needs that are not met: - services that support parents with before and after school care - service providers need education on what other services are available to possibly refer to a lack of wrap around support. - Affordable assessments for autism diagnosis to apply for NDIS continues to be a big gap affecting families and children with long term access to NDIS packages.
+A diagnosis is required for an application, but many families cannot afford the outlay Department of Children, Youth Justice and Multicultural Affairs cannot cover these costs within their limited budget scope. - Carers further report lack of information sharing from health professionals, for example, appointment letter and text reminder sent to the Child Safety Officer not the carer. - Access to low-cost cognitive assessments is extremely limited.
 1year+ waitlist for university clinics.
 Schools occasionally will support but they do not accept GP referral, only teacher referrals based on learning needs.
 Private fees are \$2000-3000.
 Some services such as the public funded Child protection Unit have requested that child has a cognitive assessment before receiving paediatric assessment by the unit.
-Department of Child Safety, Youth and Women has very limited resources per child and limited - Service gaps that prevent children receiving timely services e.g. lack of publicly funded speech pathology - Fetal alcohol spectrum disorder (FASD) assessments for 7-10-year old's is a 2-year waitlist - Griffith University Health clinics have the potential to move towards a multidisciplinary team care-based student clinic. - Medicare funded services (mental health treatment plan) do not cover assessment cost - Aboriginal and Torres strait islander health checks by GPs may not meet the National Guide to Preventive Aboriginal and Torres strait islander health assessment - Allied health is not remunerated by Medicare for participation in case conferencing reducing opportunities for multidisciplinary approaches to complex care Misdiagnosis of trauma as ADHD and ASD

-- Specific groups of mothers and children up to 6 years that have issues accessing services on the Gold Coast include: - o Low socioeconomic groups - o Those with limited access to transport - o Mother and child both have mental delay and complex needs.
+Department of Child Safety, Youth and Women has very limited resources per child and limited. - Service gaps that prevent children receiving timely services e.g., lack of publicly funded speech pathology. - Fetal alcohol spectrum disorder (FASD) assessments for 7-10-year old's is a 2-year waitlist. - Griffith University Health clinics have the potential to move towards a multidisciplinary team care-based student clinic. - Medicare funded services (mental health treatment plan) do not cover assessment cost. - Allied health is not remunerated by Medicare for participation in case conferencing reducing opportunities for multidisciplinary approaches to complex care. - Misdiagnosis of trauma as ADHD and ASD. - Specific groups of mothers and children up to 6 years that have issues accessing services on the Gold Coast include: - o low socioeconomic groups - o those with limited access to transport - o mother and child both have mental delay and complex needs

-The Gold Coast PHN's Community Advisory Council (September 2019) provided the following feedback:
+The GCPHN's Community Advisory Council (September 2019) provided the following feedback:

-- Current process of mother and baby being followed-up by a midwife at home after birth was supported by CAC members. - CAC members noted that parenting grandparents do not receive all the same assistance currently and suggested that follow-up and support services need to "follow the baby". - More prevention should be undertaken with mothers on post-natal depression to prevent the depression becoming severe. - New mothers should have their mental health assessed in the pre and postnatal stages. - Long wait times through NDIS for speech pathology etc - Confusion around support for children with a suspected disability and early childhood intervention services with NDIS. - Long wait times, significant costs, limited number of clinicians leads to delays in assessment and effects subsequent access to services such as speech pathology.
+- Current process of mother and baby being followed-up by a midwife at home after birth was supported by CAC members. - CAC members noted that parenting grandparents do not receive all the same assistance currently and suggested that follow-up and support services need to "follow the baby". - More prevention should be undertaken with mothers on post-natal depression to prevent the depression becoming severe. - New mothers should have their mental health assessed in the pre and postnatal stages. - Long wait times through NDIS for speech pathology etc. - Confusion around support for children with a suspected disability and early childhood intervention services with NDIS. - Long wait times, significant costs, limited number of clinicians leads to delays in assessment and effects subsequent access to services such as speech pathology.

-The Gold Coast PHN's Clinical Council (August 2019) provided the following feedback:
+The GCPHN's Clinical Council (August 2019) provided the following feedback: